Be My Baby: Release and commercial performance

 A live rendition of "Be My Baby" was performed by the Ronettes on the 1966 rock concert film The Big TNT Show, for which Spector was the musical director and associate producer.

-Impact and influence
+Musical impact and legacy

+Popular music and record production

+Sometimes ranked among the finest recordings in the history of popular music, "Be My Baby" became widely regarded as Spector's most significant achievement.
+Biographer and music journalist Richard Williams wrote it "nailed the idea of the Wall of Sound to the consciousness of every teenage pop fan", while musicologist John Covach reported that although brief and simple in form, the record created "an aural impression of grandness of scale" that distinguished it from other radio hits and "made an enormous impression" within the industry.
+Moorefield deemed the production to be "the Wall of Sound at its finest."

-"Be My Baby" was a major influence on artists such as the Beatles and the Beach Boys, who went on to innovate with their own studio productions.
-Producer Steve Levine compared the track's groundbreaking quality to the Beach Boys' "Good Vibrations" (1966), 10cc's "I'm Not in Love" (1975), and Queen's "Bohemian Rhapsody" (1975).
-Many subsequent popular songs have replicated or recreated the drum phrase—one of the most recognizable in popular music.
+The song was a major influence on artists such as the Beatles and the Beach Boys, who went on to innovate with their own studio productions.
+AllMusic's Jason Ankeny noted in his review of the song that "No less an authority than Brian Wilson has declared 'Be My Baby' the greatest pop record ever made — no arguments here."
+Producer Steve Levine compared the track's impact on sound design to that of the Beach Boys' "Good Vibrations" (1966), 10cc's "I'm Not in Love", and Queen's "Bohemian Rhapsody" (both 1975).

+Many subsequent popular songs have replicated or recreated the drum phrase, considered to be one of the most recognizable in popular music.
 Producer Rick Nowels, who lifted the drum beat for a Lana Del Rey song, said, "'Be My Baby,' for me, is Ground Zero for the modern pop era. it was a line in the sand that left everything that came before in the rear view mirror.
 It was the beginning of pop music being a serious American art form."